GlobedGD/globed2/android-build.md

 you can Ctrl+C and stop the build. **If `make` fails and shows an error, that is fine!
 As long as the headers were generated properly, there is no need to worry.**

-after that's done you just proceed to build the mod like any other android mod. **make sure to set minimum SDK version to 24, or you will get linker errors!**
+after that's done you just proceed to build the mod like any other android mod.